kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ## 8. Describe boxing and unboxing in the context of C#.

-Boxing converts a non-object data type to a on object, unboxing reverses it.
+Boxing converts a non-object data type to an object, unboxing reverses it.

 ```C#
 List<object> listOfObjects = new List<object>(); // object is a data type